survivejs/webpack-book/manuscript/building/03_bundle_splitting.md

 In the example above, you used different types of webpack chunks.
 Webpack treats chunks in three types:

-- **Entry chunks** - Entry chunks contain webpack runtime and modules it then loads.
+- **Entry chunks** contain webpack runtime and modules it then loads.
-- **Normal chunks** - Normal chunks **don't** contain webpack runtime.
+- **Normal chunks** **don't** contain webpack runtime.
 Instead, these can be loaded dynamically while the application is running.
 A suitable wrapper (JSONP for example) is generated for these.
 You generate a normal chunk in the next chapter as you set up code splitting.
-- **Initial chunks** - Initial chunks are normal chunks that count towards initial loading time of the application.
+- **Initial chunks** are normal chunks that count towards initial loading time of the application.
 As a user, you don't have to care about these.
 It's the split between entry chunks and normal chunks that is important.

 ## Bundle splitting at entry configuration

-Starting from webpack 5, it's possible to define bundle splitting using entry configuration:
+Starting from webpack 5, it's possible to define bundle splitting using entries:

 ```javascript
 const config = {